 Can you reopen a closed credit card account?

-Credit cards offer a variety of benefits—from convenience to helping to build your credit.
+Credit cards can offer a variety of benefits—from convenience to helping to build your credit.
 In general, these perks are well known, but there are other aspects to credit cards that are not widely understood.
-One of these aspects is credit credit card account closures, particularly why they happen and if they can be reopened.
+One of these aspects is credit card account closures, particularly why they happen and if these accounts can be reopened.

-There are many reasons why a credit card account gets closed, whether by your issuer or by yourself.
-Depending on the reason why your credit card account was closed, you may be able to reopen it.
+There are many reasons why a credit card account could get closed, whether by your issuer or yourself.
+Depending on the reason your credit card account was closed, you may be able to reopen it.
 In this article, you will learn:

 Why was my credit card account closed?

-The first step towards reopening a credit card account is finding out why it was closed.
-If your issuer closed the card, you may be able to reopen your account by discussing it with your issuer.
-They may have closed your account for several different reasons.
+The first step towards potentially reopening a credit card account is finding out why it was closed in the first place.
+If your issuer closed the card, you may be able to reopen your account by discussing it with them.
+They may have closed your account for several different reasons, including the following.

 Inactivity